JorisPaarde/my-vegan-recipes/README.md

 - Delete my own recipies.
 - Add recipies from other users to my personal recipe book
 - Remove recipies from other users from my personal recipe book
-- filter my personal recipe book by category (dropdown)
+- Filter my personal recipe book by category (dropdown)
-- search my personal recipe book by ingredients and/or title
+- Search my personal recipe book by ingredients and/or title

 # Design

-### Colour Scheme
+## Colour Scheme

-### GREEN:
+#### GREEN:
 Spring, the macabre, freshness, mystery, envy, hope, eternal life.
 Being composed of yellow and blue, green presents the feeling of light and coolness, cheer and restraint.
 It is the color of nature as usually seen.
 Green alleviates tension and implies restfulness.

 #### Emotional Response: